 The problem: Multiple levels of requirements, specifications, and verification artifacts all have their own sets of stakeholders who are architecting, performing engineering analysis, designing, testing or offering feedback and ideas.

-The solution: Traceability in Jama simplifies two complicated situations: traceability of data to data, and the people and processes connected to that data.
+The solution: Jama simplifies two complicated situations: traceability of data to data and traceability of the people connected to that data.

 - Connect test cases from problem statements to your requirements and design.
 If you can’t do this, you can’t be sure you haven’t overlooked something critical.
 Anything you miss at any stage can, and usually will, result in revisions that cost you time and money.

 - Improve decomposition.
-To make sure that components and sub-components all come together to make a useful, functional system, you need to relate the lower-level requirements to the higher-level requirements.
-Make a mistake here, and you’ll likely deal with delays as you scramble to put the pieces back together and make late-stage changes.
+To make sure that components and subcomponents all come together to make a useful, functional system, you need to relate the lower-level requirements to the higher-level requirements.
+Mistakes here often lead to delays as you scramble to put the pieces back together and implement late-stage changes.

 Companies can get to market faster when people and data stay in sync on product development activities and deliverables.
 Jama’s intuitive, virtualized review and approval technology shortens the time from ideation to value creation.

-Jama is a single application for your data and supports a broad range of systems engineering capabilities for Agile, Waterfall and hybrid development approaches:
+Jama is a single application for your data and supports a broad range of systems engineering capabilities for Agile, the Waterfall model, and hybrid development approaches:

 - Requirements Engineering (RE)